Academic Skills Support

 The Learning & Teaching and Research Services librarians give introductions to library services, facilitate group sessions, provide one-to-one tutorials and create e-learning content that will teach students the skills required for each level of their academic journey.

 Information Skills Teaching Sessions

 In addition to the Library induction, lecturers can book additional information skills workshops for their courses.
-Download the programme and reach out to your faculty's teaching librarian for more information.Download the programme
+Consult our programme and reach out to your faculty's teaching librarian for more information.Teaching programme